 And here Reese-Taylor can’t help making connections to 21st-century women of power.
 “It’s like when you mention Hillary Clinton.
 She lost the election over two years ago but they’re still screaming about her.
 It says a great deal about Clinton and her importance in American society.”

-But given the mutable nature of gender relations, perceptions around Hillary Clinton — and the queens of ancient Maya — may be seen in completely different ways in the next century.
+But given the mutable nature of gender relations, perceptions of Hillary Clinton — and the queens of ancient Maya — may change dramatically over the next century.

 “These are fascinating stories,” says Reese-Taylor.
 “And the way people react to stories of powerful women speaks volumes, not only about the women themselves, but about our societies in general.”